Graduate Diploma and Master

 - commencement of continuity of care experiences - follow women through their pregnancy, birth and postpartum period, the 4 week child health and parenting service (CHAPS) visit and conclude at the 6 week postnatal check.

 - paid part time (0.5FTE) shift work (weekends included) for 42 weeks, inclusive of 2 weeks annual leave which is allocated in the mid-semester break.

 - Completion of continuity of care experiences – at least 8 of these experiences must occur in year two with the student fully involved in the midwifery care of the women under appropriate supervision.
 This may occur in paid or unpaid time.
 Twenty continuity of care experiences need to be completed over the two years of the course.

 Online applications open in August for the Graduate Diploma of Midwifery.
 The application process involves academic selection by the university and clinical selection by practice venues.
-As part of the application process, students are required to submit a CV, two professional referees and a copy of their current registration certificate, and address the Registered Nurse undertaking Graduate Diploma of Midwifery Selection Criteria required by practice venues.
+As part of the application process, students are required to submit a CV, names of two professional referees and a copy of their current registration certificate, and address the Registered Nurse undertaking Graduate Diploma of Midwifery Selection Criteria required by practice venues.
 When applying please indicate your 1st and 2nd preference for practice venue in your covering letter.
 Please send the above information to the Admissions office by mail or email (The Admission Office Private Bag 45, Hobart, 7001 or Admissions@utas.edu.au).
 Applications meeting academic selection are then forwarded to practice venues for clinical selection.
 If selected by a healthcare facility students are then offered a place in the course.
-Venues offering placement for UTAS students are listed below.
+Venues offering placement for University of Tasmania students are listed below.